 It is anticipated that the hydraulic and geochemical parameters encountered during well installation and remedy operation will not exactly match the simulated parameters currently in the model.
-While the model will be updated with new data where applicable as described in Section 12, general initial design considerations can be made relative to design operation if significant deviations in parameters occur.
+The model will be updated with new data as per the schedule described in Section 12.
 Table 6.6-1 illustrates the potential changes that may be made to the remediation system design if the remedy design is not performing as anticipated.